 And indeed, on the journey to finding the friendships we all crave, there are bound to be some mismatches.
 Just like how we all must learn to authentically love ourselves in order to enjoy romantic love, we must also be able to recognize the signs that a friendship is bringing us down more than it’s lifting us up.
 Oftentimes, these chains are hard to break, but they’re essential to make the space for the friendships that are truly going to fill you up in life.

 Facebook feeds can be littered with these types of friends: people you knew at one point in your life, whom you merely follow peripherally, liking photos of weddings you weren’t invited to and babies you’ll never see in person.
-It’s easy to pretend at friendship online, but not so easy in real life.
+While I do believe you can have authentic friendships on social media, it is too easy to pretend at friendship online, and it’s not so easy in real life.
 However, it’s worth every bit of effort, because real friendships, with friends you actually see, who have babies you actually play with, are so much more fulfilling.

-The thing about friendship is that it’s more similar to dating than we first thing.
-Movies and TV make it seem so easy, but there’s a certain combination of compatibility, hard work (re: the placement of value) and luck on the friendships that seem to sustain over time.
-However hopeless it may seem if you’re feeling rather friendless, it’s worth repeating that when these friendships work, they are some of the most fulfilling relationships out there.
+The thing about friendship is that it’s more similar to dating than we first think.
+Movies and TV make it seem so easy, but there’s a certain combination of compatibility, hard work (re: the placement of value), and luck in the friendships that seem to sustain over time.
+However hopeless it may seem if you’re feeling rather friendless, when these friendships work, they are some of the most fulfilling relationships out there.
 Several medical studies have come out linking friendship to things like longer life expectancy, better brain health, and many other benefits.

 But how do you go about finding good friends?
 Besides being open to various opportunities to meet potential friends, knowing yourself is a pretty good start.
 When you start off being your own best friend, you’re in a better place to be able to objectively seek out the types of friendships you want to nurture.

 When women reach out to one another in friendship, amazing things happen.
-Recently I watched two iconic female friends, Jane Fonda and Lily Tomlin, on a TED Talk about female friendship and I got a bit teary-eyed.
-In that moment, I thought about my close female friends (both in my family and otherwise) and was so grateful for all the ways in which they’ve touched my life (and still do).
-We gain a lot more by banding together than by remaining apart.
+Recently I watched two iconic female friends, Jane Fonda and Lily Tomlin, on a TED Talk about female friendship and it reminded me how grateful I am for all the ways my close female relationships (both in my family and otherwise) have touched my life (and still do).
+We gain a lotmore by banding together than by remaining apart.